pivotal/docs-platform-automation/docs/reference/task.md

 Uploads and stages product to the Ops Manager specified in the config file.

 {% code_snippet 'pivotal/platform-automation', 'upload-and-stage-product' %}

+### upload-product
+Uploads a product to the Ops Manager specified in the config file.

+{% code_snippet 'pivotal/platform-automation', 'upload-product' %}

 ### upload-stemcell
 Uploads a stemcell to Ops Manager.